raffber/merge_tool/doc/config_file.md

 ## Additional Image Config Options

-* `"fw_id" : 1` - Override the firmware id specified in the firmware header
+* `"node_id" : 1` - Override the firmware id specified in the firmware header
 * `"version.minor" : 1` - Override the minor firmware version specified in the firmware header
 * `"version.build" : 2` - Override the minor firmware version specified in the firmware header
 * `"write_data_size": 32` - The amount of data to be sent in each transaction.
 Defaults to `16`.